ixiaopan/blog/content/post/end2end-project-01.md

 ---
 title: "An E2E Project - EDA"
 date: "2021-04-25"
 description: "So far, we have discussed many algorithms, such as linear regression and ensemble methods.
-It's time to kick off a project from scratch to learn how a real machine learning project works."
+It's time to learn how to build a real machine learning project to enhance our understanding of these models."
 # tags: []
 categories: [
     "Machine Learning",